Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

-Before investing in the stock market, you will need to choose a portfolio.
-If you are in Switzerland, you will likely invest in index funds via Exchange Traded Funds (ETFs).
-For, this you will need to decide on a good ETF Portfolio for a Swiss investor.
+Before investing in the stock market, you must choose a portfolio.
+In Switzerland, you will likely invest in index funds via Exchange Traded Funds (ETFs).
+For this, you must decide on a good ETF Portfolio for a Swiss investor.

 Choosing a good portfolio is an important decision.
-You need to invest in a portfolio with low fees, high diversification, and good returns.
+You must invest in a portfolio with low fees, high diversification, and good returns.
 And you should be careful about keeping it simple!

 While there are many examples of ETF Portfolios for the United States, there are few examples for Switzerland.
 So, it is not trivial to choose one.

-In this article, we go over the details of choosing an ETF Portfolio for Switzerland.
+In this article, we review the details of choosing an ETF Portfolio for Switzerland.
 And at the end of the article, I give you an example of what I think is the best ETF Portfolio for Switzerland.

 Choosing an ETF Portfolio for Switzerland